Open-top double-decker tours, departing every 30 minutes from its stop outside Cardiff Castle and making a short circuit of the city....

 Also from the 19th century are the towers and turrets on the west side, dominated by the colourful 40m clock tower.
 This faux-Gothic extravaganza was dreamed up by the mind-bendingly rich third marquess of Bute and his architect William Burges, a passionate eccentric who used to dress in medieval costume and was often seen with a parrot on his shoulder.
 Both were obsessed with Gothic architecture, religious symbolism and astrology, influences that were incorporated into the designs both here and at the Butes' second Welsh home at Castell Coch.
 Yet along with the focus on the past, the plans included all of the mod cons of the Victorian era, such as electric lighting (it was the second house in Wales to feature this newfangled wizardry) and running water in the en suite attached to the upper floor bedroom.

-A 50-minute guided tour takes you through the interiors of this flamboyant fantasy world, from the winter smoking room in the clocktower with decor expounding on the theme of time (zodiac symbols grouped into seasons, Norse gods representing the days of the week, and a fright for anyone who dares listen at the door – look up as you pass through the doorway), to the mahogany-and-mirrors narcissism of Lord Bute's bedroom, with a gilded statue of St John the Evangelist (the marquess' name saint) and 189 bevelled mirrors on the ceiling, which reflect the name 'John' in Greek.
+A 50-minute guided tour takes you through the interiors, from the winter smoking room in the clocktower with decor expounding on the theme of time (zodiac symbols grouped into seasons, Norse gods representing the days of the week, and a fright for anyone who dares listen at the door – look up as you pass through the doorway), to the mahogany-and-mirrors narcissism of Lord Bute's bedroom, with a gilded statue of St John the Evangelist (the marquess' name saint) and 189 bevelled mirrors on the ceiling, which reflect the name 'John' in Greek.

 The banqueting hall boasts Bute family heraldic shields and a fantastically over-the-top fireplace (look for the image of the imprisoned Duke of Normandy) and is overlooked by that medieval must-have, a minstrels' gallery.
 Marble, sandalwood, parrots and acres of gold leaf create an elaborate Moorish look in the Arab room.
 The neighbouring nursery is decorated with fairy-tale and nursery-rhyme characters, while the small dining room has an ingenious table, designed so that a living vine could be slotted through it, allowing diners to pluck fresh grapes as they ate.
 The Roman-style roof garden seems to underline how much of a fantasy all this really was – designed with southern Italy in mind, rather than Wales.

-Some but not all of these rooms can be accessed with a regular castle entry, which includes an excellent audio guide (available in a children's edition and in a range of languages).
+The regular castle entry allows you access to the banqueting hall and includes an excellent audio guide (available in a children's edition and in a range of languages).
 Start your visit by viewing the short film, screened in a room above the gift ship, which provides a wordless representation of the castle's journey through history.
 Leading off from here is a WWII air raid shelter preserved in a long cold corridor within the castle walls.